falconry/falcon/docs/api/routing.rst

     api.add_route('/add', add)
     api.add_route('/subtract', subtract)

-However, in addition to being slightly verbose it's also logically a bit strange because adding and subtracting don't seem to conceptually map to two seperate resource collections and they don't seem like they would ever require other HTTP verbs such as POST, DELETE, etc.
+However, in addition to being slightly verbose it's also logically a bit strange because adding and subtracting don't seem to conceptually map to two seperate resource collections.
+Instead of seperating them based on the idea of "getting" different resources from each, we might want to group them based on the attributes of their function (ie. take two numbers, do something to them, and return the result).

-With Suffixed Responders, we can rewrite the example above in a more procedural style:
+With Suffixed Responders, we can do just that, rewriting the example above in a more procedural
+style:

 .. code:: python

-    class Calculator(object):
+    class Calculator():
         def on_get_add(self, req, resp):
             resp.body = str(int(req.get_param('x')) + int(req.get_param('y')))
             resp.status = falcon.HTTP_200